guevarch/IMPORTPOSTGRESVS/README.md

-## Code to locally import data from csv to postgresl via vs code - python.

 # PostgreSQL Data Import Using Python

 This repository includes a Python script to import data from CSV files into a PostgreSQL database.
 The script uses `psycopg2` to connect to the PostgreSQL instance and perform SQL operations.